- Message from President Faye Schulz

-Simchat Torah October 18
+Simhat Torah October 18

 For security reasons, car access to Brookside Cemetery is controlled by having a locked gate at the entrance, but you can always walk in through the smaller gate to the side.
 Make a note of the lock combination (0311) so that you have it when you go to visit the cemetery.
 Please make sure the gate is closed after you exit, with the padlock re-locked.
 If you have any questions, please contact one of the cemetery trustees: Bob Bondi, David Amor, Jeremy Karlin.

-In memory of Alexander Faynov
+In memory of Jeremy Gold Amor

-In memory of Ken Grodjesk
+In memory of Lillian Michelson